yarnthen/yarnthencohosking/_posts/2018-03-10-battle-city-unity-7.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 6: Enemy AI"
+title: "Battle City in Unity Part 6: Enemy AI"
-excerpt: Recreate Battle City in Unity Part 6
+excerpt: Battle City in Unity Part 6
 summary: This post is part 6 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}
 ### Skynet.
 Anyone?

 Sorry, we are not going to create a Skynet nor a Deep Blue nor something remotely capable of coming up with tactics to flank your tank trapping you in a corner where you cannot escape.
 These are beyond my meager knowledge; I apologize for my incapability.
 That could be something of a wishlist later if I manage to gain sufficient insight on that.